North-West-Wind/cls/README.md

 It's just a file manager and command runner.

 ### Fun fact
 "cls" is also a abbreviation of a Cantonese swear, 㾒撚線 (meaning "crazy as f*ck").
-It is the mental state of a Javascript dev trying to make a soundboard in Rust.
+It was the mental state of a Javascript dev trying to make a soundboard in Rust.

+## Features
+- Global Hotkey (also works on Wayland)
+- Play any file that `ffmpeg` supports
+- Directory tabs

 ## Usage
 As I told you, this is just a file manager and command runner.